Mathef/docs-4-ai/crawl4ai_docs.md

 ### Understanding Parameters 🧠

 By default, Crawl4AI caches the results of your crawls.
 This means that subsequent crawls of the same URL will be much faster!
-Let\'s see this in action.
+Let's see this in action.

 ```